hampussanden/Blog/src/pages/posts/deploy-airbyte-with-terraform-on-google-cloud-platform.md

 In this setup we will use a shielded VM with no public IP address and set up security measures for both ingress and egress traffic to the instance.
 To be able to access the VM as a user we will set up the correct IAM roles and tunnel the ssh traffic through Identity Aware Proxy which is a authenticating layer that only lets trough authorised users.

 We will also setup a firewall rule to only let in IAP authorised users to our VPC and Subnet.
 For egress traffic we will setup Cloud NAT and Cloud Router with a static IP so our VM will be able to make outbound calls for example package downloads and have access to Googles internal services.

+### Compute Engine

+A Shielded VM is a virtual machine instance on Google Cloud Platform (GCP) that incorporates advanced security features to enhance the protection and integrity of workloads.
+It provides a hardened environment designed to safeguard against various types of attacks and unauthorized access.

+### Identity Aware Proxy

+Identity Aware Proxy (IAP) is a security feature that enhances the security of applications running on GCP.
+IAP allows you to control and manage access to your web applications by verifying the identity of users before granting access.
+It acts as an additional layer of security for applications hosted on GCP by ensuring that only authenticated and authorized users can access them.

+### Cloud NAT

+Cloud NAT (Network Address Translation) is a service that allows virtual machines (VMs) without external IP addresses to access the internet.
+It acts as a bridge between private, internal networks and the public internet.

+### Cloud Router

+Cloud Router is a networking service that allows for dynamic routing within virtual private cloud (VPC) networks.
+It enables communication between different VPC networks, as well as connections to on-premises networks.

 ![Deploy Airbyte with Terraform on Google Cloud Platform](/posts/deploy-airbyte-with-terraform-on-google-cloud-platform_deploy-airbyte-with-terraform-on-google-cloud-platform.png)